-- A graduate non-degree seeking application (with the certificate designated); and - 2.
-Official undergraduate transcript(s) with degree documentation and any prerequisite documentation.
+- 1. A graduate non-degree seeking application (with the certificate designated); and - Official undergraduate transcript(s) with degree documentation and any prerequisite documentation. - A 3.0 cumulative undergraduate GPA or better, or substantial experience and responsibility in a field related to the area of study, as documented by a current resume.